Board of Directors

 Matt Murphy is a partner at Kleiner Perkins Caufield & Byers.
 He joined the firm in 1999 and manages the iFund, a collaborative initiative with Apple that focuses on funding and building defining applications on the iOS platform and the mobile internet.

 Matt’s expertise is in mobile solutions and cloud infrastructure technology.
 He is either a director or works closely with the management teams of Aerohive Networks, AppDynamics, Apperian, AutoNavi, Booyah!, Drawbridge, Datameer, Egnyte, textPlus, RGB Networks, Puppet Labs, SessionM, Shazam, shopkick, Simplivity and Stoke.
 Previously, Matt was a board observer at Google (from initial investment to IPO) and led KPCB’s investment in AutoNavi (Nasdaq: AMAP, 2010).
 He also served as a director at Pelago (acquired by Groupon in 2011), Ocarina Networks (acquired by Dell in 2010), Dash Navigation (acquired by RIM in 2009) and Peakstream (acquired by Google in 2008).

 Matt holds a B.S. degree in electrical engineering from Tufts University and an M.B.A. from Stanford University’s Graduate School of Business.

 Founding Partner, Redpoint Ventures

-John Walecka is a Founding Partner of Redpoint Ventures and is passionate about companies with innovative business models.
+John Walecka is a Partner of Redpoint Ventures and is passionate about companies with disruptive products and innovative business models.

 Chief Executive Officer, Datameer